jormaechea/vtex-order-placer/README.md

 ```
 {
-  "accountName": "", // The VTEX account name
+  "accountName": "", // REQUIRED.
+The VTEX account name
-  "apiKey": "", // A valid API Key for your account
+  "apiKey": "", // REQUIRED.
+A valid API Key for your account
-  "apiToken": "", // A valid API Token for your account
+  "apiToken": "", // REQUIRED.
+A valid API Token for your account
+  "customerEmail": "", // REQUIRED.
+The email of the customer for the order.
+This must be an existing customer with registered addresses
+  "paymentSystemId": null, // REQUIRED.
+The payment system ID (Number) that should be used to place the orders
   "placedOrdersQuantity": 1, // The amount of orders you want to place
   "placedOrdersConcurrency": 1, // The amount of orders that will be placed concurrently
   "placeDifferentOrders": false, // Whether or not every order should be different from each other